ROBOTIS-GIT/emanual/docs/en/parts/interface/dynamixel_shield.md

 author_profile: false
 permalink: /docs/en/parts/interface/dynamixel_shield/
 sidebar:
-  title: Dynamixel Shield
+  title: DYNAMIXEL Shield
   nav: "dynamixel_shield"
 ---

 # [Introduction](#introduction)
 ![](/assets/images/parts/interface/dynamixel_shield/with_arduino.png)

-Dynamixel Shield  was created to use RC100 and Dynamixel on arduino board.
-We provide dynamixel library for Dynamixel Shield, it can help you to use Dynamixel easily.
+DYNAMIXEL Shield  was created to use RC100 and DYNAMIXEL on arduino board.
+We provide dynamixel library for DYNAMIXEL Shield, it can help you to use DYNAMIXEL easily.

 **This product does not contain Arduino Uno.
 Arduino Uno should be purchased separately.**
 {: .notice--warning}